headzoo/deskpro-api-es6-client/docs/OrganizationsApi.md

 <a name="deleteOrganizationByParentIdMemberByPerson"></a>
 # **deleteOrganizationByParentIdMemberByPerson**
-> Response deleteOrganizationByParentIdMemberByPerson(parentId, person, opts)
+> Response deleteOrganizationByParentIdMemberByPerson(parentId, person, filters)